z-uo/pixeditor/README.md

 a animated pixel art editor released under the GNU GPL V3

 It is an alpha program, with bugs and limitation.
-You need python 2.7 and pyQt to run it.
+You need python 2.7 or 3 and pyQt to run it.

 Shortcuts
 ------
 Arrow key to move to previous/next frame/layer.
+Space to play
-Ctrl Z and Ctrl Y to undo, redo (by now it only work for painting action)
+Ctrl Z and Ctrl Y to undo, redo
 Ctrl X/Ctrl C/Ctrl V to cut/copy/paste frames on the timeline
 Shift clic to draw lines
 Ctrl clic to select color